haavamoa/haavamoa/README.md

 🏥 Developing mobile apps for the Norwegian Health Care.

 ⭐ Messing about with different projects on my spare time.
-Most, it not all are open sourced.
+Most, if not all are open sourced.